rmukh/spherical_ridgelets/README.md

     ./sphridg -i my_dmri.nrrd -ridg ridgelets_coefficients.nrrd

 # Notes on ODF and its directions
-Output file for *-omd* has a shape of input dMRI file and each voxel contains ODF directions and ODF values in that directions organized as (x y z odf_value) for each direction.
-Now maximum number of directions fixed to 6.
+Output file for the ODF maximum directions (-omd) has a size of input dMRI file.
+Each voxel contains ODF directions and ODF values organized as (x y z odf_value) for each direction.
+Now a maximum number of directions is fixed to 6 (3 directions, each has an antipode).

 # Important notes
 It is very important to build it with flag *-DJUST_BUILD=1*.
 Otherwise, the CMakeLists.txt will include files necessary to build this package as a library.

 For now, this software supports NRRD file formats only (.nrrd, .nhdr) both for input and output.
-To build this project you should have *CMake* and *git* installed.
+To build this project you need [CMake](https://cmake.org/) and [git](https://git-scm.com/) in your system.

 Input diffusion MRI image expected to be in the shape of (size_x, size_y, size_z, #_of_gradient directions), while mask file expected to be in the shape of (size_x, size_y, size_z, 1).